tadeuszjt/doodad/README.md

 # Doodad
 Imperative language compiler written in Haskell targeting LLVM.
-See 'examples'.

 # Introduction
-Doodad is an imperative programming language prioritising clean data representation and 'data-oriented' language abstractions.
+Doodad is a language built for writing 'data-oriented' programs with a specific set of limitations imposed on language features to prevent the programmer from writing anything other than logic errors.
+There is a distinction between types that contain heap-allocated members and those which are statically-sized which leads to a style of programming that is fast in terms of CPU cache and has elegant control logic.

+What is in this language:
+    Pattern matching.
+    Type inference.
+    Indentation specific syntax.
+    For-loops with ranges.
+    Abstract data types.
+    Automatic heap allocation/deallocation
+    Arrays, tuples, ints, floats, chars etc.
+    Dynamically-sized tables, vectors and sparse arrays.
+    Function reciever lists.

+What is not in this language:
+    Pointers.
+    Accesses outside of function scope.
+    The abilty to write memory, reference or theading bugs. the keywords 'break' and 'continue'.
+    Garbage collection.

 # Installation
 1.)
 Install ghc